Ioonooni/inik-agent/README.md

 * Technical debt remediation
 * Engineering documentation

-The project focuses on application architecture, product integration, behavioral systems, and runtime reliability rather than model training or machine-learning research.
+The project focuses on application architecture, behavioral systems, product integration, and runtime reliability.

----

-## License and Usage

-This repository is primarily an applied AI engineering portfolio project.

-Review the repository license and configuration before reusing code, deployment settings, character definitions, or production credentials.
+It does not claim expertise in model training, machine-learning research, or distributed AI infrastructure.